Bloom’s Taxonomy Demystified: The Gold Standard for Instructional Design

 The psychomotor domain of Bloom’s Taxonomy refers to the ability to master a physical task.
 It includes movement, coordination, and use of the motor- skill areas.
 A great example of when we all enter this domain is when we get a new car.
 We have to engage our minds to find and use knobs, buttons, and levers that are in unfamiliar locations.
 Later, this domain was further mapped out and edited by several different researchers, which means there are now many versions available.
 The original levels were imitation, manipulation, precision, articulation, and naturalization.

-Bloom's Taxonomy Psychomotor Domain
+Bloom'S Taxonomy Psychomotor Domain

 Putting it all together